After a strong rise, Tatum and Celtics fall flat late in NBA Finals

 The Celtics’ problems went beyond Tatum.
 Too many turnovers sometimes, too much bad execution in others.
 They were outscored 57-39 in the fourth quarters of Games 4 and 5, perhaps fatigued from a long playoff run.

-They needed seven games to beat Milwaukee in the second round and seven more to get by Miami in the Eastern Conference finals.
+They needed seven games to beat the Bucks in the second round – with Tatum scoring 46 to stave off elimination in Game 6 in Milwaukee – and seven more to get by Miami in the Eastern Conference finals.
 That put them in the NBA Finals for the first time since 2010.

 But the 18th banner that would put them back on top of the league will have to wait.